matthewstokeley/js-objects/README.md

 `extendAllMethods`

 Extend all methods.
 This function works similarly to `extendAllMethodsInObject`, except that it extends methods in a prototypal class.
-This status of this function is currently pending.
+The status of this function is currently pending.

 ```